 Any powered scooter operated by it’s owner either onboard or off the vessel shall require a deckhand at each end of the gangway to provide safety and assistance as necessary.
 Any deckhand onshore shall assist until the scooter is on a level and safe surface.

 Any customer operating a walker either onboard or off the vessel shall require a deckhand at each end of the gangway to provide safety and assistance as necessary.
-Any deckhand onshore shall assist until the scooter is on a level and safe surface.
+Any deckhand onshore shall assist until the walker is on a level and safe surface.

 Other mobility devices